dyvasey/dz-caucasus/README.md

 ## Use
 The code is primarily housed with Jupyter Notebooks, which are intended to be run using the conda environment specified in `environment.yml`.
 The easiest way to do this is by clicking the Binder badge at the top of the README and then running the individual Jupyter Notebooks.
 The suggested workflow is:

-1. Run `process_caucasus.ipynb` and `process_eecgond.ipynb`.
+1. Run `process_caucasus.ipynb`, `data_processing/proc_agecalc.ipynb`, and `process_eecgond.ipynb` in any order.
 These do some initial data processing needed for the other notebooks.
+2. In the `data_processing` directory, run `output_to_isoplotr.ipynb`, `proc_isoplotr.ipynb`, and `input_from_isoplotr.ipynb` in that order.
+These process some data in R using IsoplotR used in other notebooks.
+Note that the second notebook needs to be run with an R rather than Python kernel.
-2. Run `figs.ipynb` to see the bulk of main text detrital zircon figures included in Vasey et al. (in prep).
+3. Run `figs.ipynb` to see the bulk of main text detrital zircon figures included in Vasey et al. (in revision).
-3. Run `hf.ipynb` to see construction of Figure 5 in Vasey et al. (in prep).
+4. Run `hf.ipynb` to see construction of Figure 5 in Vasey et al. (in revision).
-4. Run `supp.ipynb` to see construction of supplementary figures in Vasey et al. (in prep).
+5. Run `supp.ipynb` to see construction of supplementary figures in Vasey et al. (in revision).
-5. Run `supp_tables.ipynb` to see construction of supplementary tables in Vasey et al. (in prep).
+6. Run `supp_tables.ipynb` to see construction of supplementary tables in Vasey et al. (in revision).

 ## References
-Vasey, D.A., Garcia, L., Cowgill, E., and Godoladze, T., in prep., Episodic evolution of a protracted convergent margin revealed by detrital zircon geochronology in the Greater Caucasus: _Solid Earth_.
+Vasey, D.A., Garcia, L., Cowgill, E., Trexler, C.C. and Godoladze, T., in revision, Episodic evolution of a protracted convergent margin revealed by detrital zircon geochronology in the Greater Caucasus: _Basin Research_.